DonNabla/arxiv-alert-script/README.md

 ```

 ### 🧠 Credits
-Created by Maxime (and ChatGPT 😄).
+Created by Maxime Pierre, with the help of ChatGPT.
 Inspired by the need to stay current without refreshing arXiv all day, and offering more filtering option.